“Great show tonight,” Troy compliments us. He hands me the keys; free drinks disable him again.

 - The bathroom is now unisex and female-oriented.
 No leaving the seat up.

-- Female staffers are treated like a dominatrix.
+- Female staff are treated like a dominatrix.

-- Males will be addressed in terms of endearment.
+- Males will be addressed with terms of endearment.

 - Casual Fridays require males to dress in revealing outfits.